Dragon Ball Z: Budokai Tenkaichi

 Dragon Ball Z: Budokai Tenkaichi, released in Japan as Dragon Ball Z: Sparking! (ドラゴンボールZ Sparking!), is a series of fighting games developed by Spike based on the Dragon Ball franchise by Akira Toriyama.
 The series was published by Namco Bandai Games in Japan and Europe, and by Atari in North America and Australia until 2008.
 Since the third game, Bandai Namco has handled Dragon Ball game publishing in all regions, effectively ending Atari's involvement.

 The original game was released in 2005 as a PlayStation 2 exclusive, while the second and third installments were released for PlayStation 2 and Wii in 2006 and 2007, respectively.
 A spin-off titled Tenkaichi Tag Team was released on PlayStation Portable in 2010.
 A new installment, Dragon Ball: Sparking!
-Zero, was announced in March 2023 and released in October 2024 for PlayStation 5, Windows and Xbox Series X/S.
+Zero, was announced in March 2023 and released in October 2024 for PlayStation 5, Windows, and Xbox Series X/S, followed by versions for the Nintendo Switch and Switch 2 released in November 2025.

 Origin of name

 The Sparking! in the Japanese title references the last lyric found in the chorus of the first opening theme to the Dragon Ball Z anime series (1989–1996), "Cha-La Head-Cha-La" (though the opening theme to the first game in Japan is the series' second opening, "We Gotta Power").
 The North American title is a rearranged version of Tenkaichi Budokai (天下一武道会, Tenka'ichi Budōkai), a reoccurring tournament featured in the manga and anime series.
 Despite the localized title, the series is not a continuation of the Dragon Ball Z: Budokai series.
 It has been speculated that Atari chose to market the games as part of the Budokai series in order to capitalize on its success.

-While Sparking! features rearrangements of actual music from Dragon Ball Z, as well as Dragon Ball (1986–1989) and the title theme of Dragon Ball GT (1996–1997), as composed by Shunsuke Kikuchi, the American release of the first game features recycled music from the Budokai series, composed in Japan by Kenji Yamamoto.
+While Sparking! features rearrangements (by Takanori Arima) of actual music from Dragon Ball Z, as well as Dragon Ball (1986–1989) and the title theme of Dragon Ball GT (1996–1997) (originally composed by Shunsuke Kikuchi for the former two, and by Akihito Tokunaga for GT), the American release of the first game features recycled music from the Budokai series, composed in Japan by Kenji Yamamoto.